Project Summary

 The Strategy

-Positioned in the south-west corner of the Henry Grattan building, our free-standing, enclosed ‘quiet space’ unit measures 5 metres x 2 metres and can accommodate up to six students at a time.
-Within the overall structure, there are two individual pods where students can be completely isolated, as well as an individual study space and a number of beanbags.
+Positioned in the southwest corner of the Henry Grattan building, The DCU Quiet Space measures 5 metres x 2 metres and can accommodate up to six students at a time.
+Within the overall structure, there are two individual pods where students can be completely isolated, an individual study space, and a number of beanbags.

 Client Feedback